 - Are your symptoms generally worse in the morning or in the evening?

-- How do you sleep (or has there been a change in your sleep patterns)?
+- Has there been a change in your sleep patterns?

 - What does a typical day look like for you?

-- Has your daily routine changed?
+- Has your daily routine changed recently?